CNOCTAVE/FreeMCJPG/docs/en/nav/index.md

 ::: tip How to modify the navigation?
 [docs/en/nav/data.ts](https://github.com/MineJPGcraft/MCJPG/blob/main/docs/en/nav/data.ts) is the database for navigation, just follow the JSON format for editing.
-If you are a webmaster, please add [MCJPG](https://mcjpg.org/ "自由的MCJPG官网") to the appropriate location on your site，[MCJPG](https://mcjpg.org/ "MCJPG Website") thanks a lot

 TIP: [What is JSON ?](https://www.runoob.com/json/json-tutorial.html)
 :::